iSevenDays/home-kubernetes/README.md

 ## 🤝 Thanks

 Big shout out to all the contributors, sponsors and everyone else who has helped on this project.

+## ⚙️ Configuration Management

+This project uses `makejinja` to template Kubernetes and Talos configurations.
+Centralized configuration is managed primarily in the `cluster.yaml` file.
+This approach allows you to define a variable once and use it across multiple configuration files.

+### How to Add a New Configuration Value

+1.  **Define the Variable:** Open the `cluster.yaml` file and add your new configuration value.
+For example, if you want to add a new timeout setting, you would add a line like this:

+    ```yaml
+    # cluster.yaml
+    # ... existing content ...
+    new_timeout_value: 3600
+    ```

+2.  **Reference the Variable:** In any template file (files ending with `.j2`), you can reference your new variable using the `#{ variable_name }#` syntax.
+For example, in a `helmrelease.yaml.j2` file:

+    ```yaml
+    # templates/config/some/app/helmrelease.yaml.j2
+    apiVersion: helm.toolkit.fluxcd.io/v2
+    kind: HelmRelease
+    # ... other settings ...
+    spec:
+      timeout: #{ new_timeout_value }#s
+      # ... other specs ...
+    ```
+    *Notice how you can combine the variable with other static text like the `s` for seconds.*

+3.  **Regenerate Configurations:** After adding or modifying variables, you must run the `task configure` command to apply your changes to the output manifests.

+    ```sh
+    task configure
+    ```

+4.  **Commit and Push:** Finally, commit the changes to your `cluster.yaml` and the newly generated manifests to your Git repository.
+Flux will then apply these changes to your cluster.

+    ```sh
+    git add -A
+    git commit -m "feat: add and use new_timeout_value"
+    git push
+    ```

+This process ensures that your configurations are consistent, version-controlled, and easy to manage.